1. CREDIT CARD DEBT

 If you didn't incur the debt in question because you were the victim of identity theft or fraud, you can use this as a powerful defense.
 Here’s how to handle it:

-If the judge agrees the debt was fraudulently incurred, it could lead to a dismissal.
-It would mean you aren't responsible for it.
+If the judge agrees the debt was fraudulently incurred, this could lead to a dismissal.
+A dismissal means you aren't responsible for the debt.

 Check the statute of limitations

-Every state sets limits—called a statute of limitations—on how long a creditor or debt creditor has to sue for unpaid debt.
+Every state sets limits—called a statute of limitations—on how long creditors and debt collectors have to sue for unpaid debt.
 If they file the lawsuit after this period has expired, you could ask the court to dismiss the case.
 Here’s what you need to know:

 • Check your state's statute of limitations.
 These statutes vary by location and type of debt.
-A statute of limitations usually ranges from three to six years.
+The statute of limitations on credit card debt usually ranges from three to 10 years.

 • File a motion to dismiss.
 If the debt is time-barred, it means the statute of limitations has expired.
 You could ask the judge to dismiss the case.